Analysis | The two ways a pandemic relief bill could pass, explained

 “We all want bipartisanship, and I think you’re going to see more of it as we move down the pike,” Sanders told ABC’s Martha Raddatz on Sunday.
 “We all look forward to working with Republicans, but right now, this country faces an unprecedented set of crises.”

-Sanders, who is chairman of the Senate Budget Committee, added he is confident Democrats could get 50 votes — but it remains unclear whether several moderate Democrats who have called for a bipartisan process are truly onboard with a partisan approach.
+Sanders, who is chairman of the Senate Budget Committee, added that he is confident Democrats could get 50 votes — but it remains unclear whether several moderate Democrats who have called for a bipartisan process are truly onboard with a partisan approach.

 What’s the difference between the two plans?